Learn something new every day More Info... by email

 Several different effects can be produced using trumpet techniques, including vibrato, glissando, trills, and cuivre.
 Vibrato is a legato technique, which means that the written note fluctuates between slightly higher and slightly lower in pitch, to produce an oscillating sound.
 A glissando is a technique by which the player “slides” the note up from one pitch to another.
 Trills are similar to vibrato, except that the note alters between two specific notes rapidly.
 Cuivre is a technique in which the trumpet produces a brassy sound, which is not related to legato playing.

 Other trumpet techniques are more suitable for advanced players.
 These include techniques such as multi-phonics, breath attacks, and clicks.
-Multi-phonics are complex techniques whereby the player “sings” into the trumpet whilst he or she is playing, to produce multiple notes at the same time.
+Multi-phonics are complex techniques whereby the player “sings” into the trumpet while he or she is playing, to produce multiple notes at the same time.
 Breath attacks change the sound produced by the instrument by altering the amount of air pushed through the instrument.
 Clicks are percussive techniques, usually played using the trumpet’s valves.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!